Whitby, Redcar and Middlesbrough Union Railway: Loftus to Whitby

-The 16 mi 66 chain extension of the line from Loftus to Whitby Town railway station, was authorised by an Act of Parliament in 1866, with the majority of construction carried out under John Dickson between 1871 and 1886.
+The 16 mi 66 chain extension of the line from Loftus to Whitby Town railway station, was authorised by an act of Parliament, the Whitby, Redcar, and Middlesborough Union Railway Act 1866 (29 & 30 Vict. c. cxcv) in 1866, with the majority of construction carried out under John Dickson between 1871 and 1886.
 Due to a lack of funds and problems with the contractor work was suspended on the route until the NER took up the lease in 1875.
 John Waddell won the contract, and the line was scheduled to open on 13 July 1881, but due to the extra work required to bring it up to standard, it was a further two and a half years before the line was opened on 3 December 1883.
 Many bridges were defective and piers did not sit vertically correct.
 The original tunnels were out of line so that when boring was done from either end they did not meet in the centre.
 Part of the proposed line was dangerously close to the cliff edge and was abandoned by the NER which took a route further inland through Sandsend and Kettleness tunnels.
 The line had gradients, heavily engineered sections (bridges, tunnels), and sea-frets to contend with, and as such, line speeds were imposed.
 Even so, it was quicker to travel on the railway from Middlesbrough and Stockton to Scarborough than by road.
 The line was single track throughout, but all stations, bar Sandsend, had passing loops.

 The section ran from Whitby to Loftus, where it joined the NER Middlesbrough – Loftus route head on.
 From the beginning the line was run by the NER, which held the lease and ran services to Whitby along the Esk Valley Line and the Malton – Whitby Line.
 The NER took over the line fully in 1889.